 The check number appears in the upper right corner of the check.
 It also appears at the bottom of the check on the MICR line.

-If the check numbers don’t match, it’s a counterfeit check.
+If the check numbers don’t match, it is a counterfeit check.

 Spare Your Business

 Don’t let counterfeit checks take your business under.
-Use these tips to spot a fraud and protect your business at all costs.
+Use these tips to spot a fraudulent check and protect your business at all costs from financial scams.

-Let us help your business with more tips like these.
+Let us help your business with more financial tips like these on minimizing bad checks.
 Check out the Finance section to learn more about better banking and frugal finances.